Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/07/fakes-stubs-and-shims-in-visual-studio-2012.md

 Visual Studio 2012 has a really cool new feature called Fakes.
 It gives you two things for free, it gives you stubs and shims with minimal code needed to use them.

-To generate these free stubs and shims, right-click on the reference to the assembly you are going to fake and select “Add Fakes assembly”.
+To generate these free stubs and shims, right-click on the reference to the assembly you are going to fake and select "Add Fakes assembly".

 ## Stubs